hedmon84/hedmon84/README.md

 ### Hi there!
 My name is Hedmon Lopez 👋

-I'm a Software  Engineer currently working as a Senior QA  Engineer at [Hello Iconic](https://www.helloiconic.com/)
+I'm a Software  Engineer currently working as a Senior QA  Engineer

 [![This project is using Percy.io for visual regression testing.](https://percy.io/static/images/percy-badge.svg)](https://percy.io/ce83f4d6/beaches.com)